Best Things to do in Fort William with Kids

 Scenic Walk Below the Three Sisters of Glencoe

-image of boy in grey hoodie walking on country road with mountains in the distance in Glencoe Scotland
+a 3-year old boy in grey hoodie walking on country road with mountains in the distance in Glencoe Scotland.

-After hiking the Lost Valley, we weren’t ready to leave this incredibly beautiful area.
+After hiking the Lost Valley trail, we weren’t ready to leave this incredibly beautiful area.
 We noticed an easy walking trail running east-west along the Glencoe Valley floor, so we decided to go for a walk along it.

 I’m not sure if this trail even has a name, but go to the Lost Valley parking lot and you’ll see it clearly.
-It’s not a hard hike by any stretch, but it provides views of the Glencoe Valley and her beautiful munro peaks which are hard to beat.
+It’s not a hard walk by any stretch, but it provides views of the Glencoe Valley and all the beautiful mountain peaks which are hard to beat.
 We walked 0.9 miles / 1.5 km west, then turned back.
-This was a very easy, but very enjoyable walk with incredible views.
+This was a very easy, but very enjoyable family walk with incredible views.

 An Torr Hike

 A few minutes west of the Lost Valley parking lot is the An Torr area.
-Not ready to leave the beauty of Glencoe, we pulled in for one last short hike.
-This 1.3 mile / 2km loop hike is mostly through the woods, but several clearings provided opportunities to see some of the towering mountains in the distance.
+Not ready to leave the beauty of Glencoe, we pulled in for one last short family hike.
+This 1.3 mile / 2 km loop hike is mostly through the woods, but several clearings provided opportunities to see some of the towering mountains in the distance.

 We picked this hike as it was short, with minimal elevation gain, but there are sections on this hike which are really quite steep.
 Thankfully these sections are usually pretty short, but it makes it a little harder than a simple stroll through the woods.

-Kids tired of hiking?
-Treat them to a visit to the Spectrum; a large indoor playground for kids under 12.
-Located in the Nevis Centre, just next to the Fort William train station, the Spectrum play area is huge.
+If your kids are tired of hiking, treat them to a visit to Hijinks; a large indoor playground for kids under 12.
+Located in the Nevis Centre, just next to the Fort William train station, the Hijinks play area is huge.

 We rarely saw our kids as we sat enjoying our espressos from the onsite café.
 The soft play complex has multiple levels and is complete with slides, a ball pit, go karts, zip lines, soft ball cannons, rope bridges and more.
 We stayed for an hour and at the end our kids were covered with sweat from playing so hard; they had an amazing time here!